osmbe/website/content/posts/2020-02-17-equalstreetnames.en.md

 **Several not-for-profits [Open Knowledge Belgium](https://be.okfn.org/), OpenStreetMap Belgium and [Wikimedia Belgium](https://be.wikimedia.org/wiki/Wikimedia_Belgium) are partnering up to build a map vizualizing the street names of Brussels by gender.** To make this happen, we will use open data - data which can be freely used, modified, and shared by anyone for any purpose - from OpenStreetMap and Wikipedia.

-## And to do so, we need your help!
+## And to do so, we need your help

 Although the data exist, we still need to link both data sources.
 During this event, we will add Wikidata tags (a tag containing all the information from a Wikipedia page) to the streets on OpenStreetMap.
 Linking this data will allow many possibilities such as using existing Wikipedia profiles as suggestions for cities or analysing what types of profiles are used for street names.